-Visiting Yosemite National Park in the Fall: What to Look for When Out Shooting
+Yosemite National Park in the Fall: What to Look for When Taking Photos

-But did you know that Yosemite National Park if the fall is one of the best times to visit that park?
+From awe-inspiring waterfalls, to majestic mountains and lush valleys, visiting Yosemite National Park in the fall is one of the best times to visit the park!

-When looking for national park vacation ideas, you’ll find fall is one of the most picturesque times of year.
+When looking for national park vacation ideas, you’ll find fall is one of the most picturesque times of year to visit Yosemite.

 Our friend Derek Edwards shares what to look for when taking photographs when you’re visiting California’s Yosemite National Park in the fall.